buenos-dan/dot/README.md

-# Vimux: basic configs of tmux and vim
+# Vimux: basic configs of tmux and vim (For Linux)

 ## Vim config
 ```bash